termicoder/termicoder/README.md

 11) make a good website and improving markdowns
 12) Somewhere in the future try integrating this with github repositories....
 Private repository for current contest Public for old contests etc.
 13) Try incorporating a settings webpage run on a local server
-14) Incorporate machine learning/AI to test case generator, problem categoriser, problem template(input output variables, loops etc and to a greator extent)
+14) Incorporate ML/AI to test case generator, problem categoriser, problem template(input output variables, loops etc)
 15) Integrating with stopstalk- trending problems, friends etc.
 16) Try integrating this with other applications that programmers use.